Heapy/awesome-kotlin/README.md

 * [Karumi/KataSuperHeroesKotlin](https://github.com/Karumi/KataSuperHeroesKotlin) - A full exercise to learn how to create espresso tests using test doubles and a dependency injector for Android written in Kotlin.
 * [Karumi/KataContactsKotlin](https://github.com/Karumi/KataContactsKotlin) - An exercise to learn how to write software based on Clean Architecture using Kotlin.
 * [Karumi/KataTODOApiClientKotlin](https://github.com/Karumi/KataTODOApiClientKotlin) - A full exercise to learn how to use stubbing HTTP in Kotlin.
-* [Karumi/MaxibonKataKotlin](https://github.com/Karumi/MaxibonKataKotlin) - A ready to use playground to learn how to write tests using property-based testing in Kotlin.
 * [hanjoongcho/aaf-easypassword](https://github.com/hanjoongcho/aaf-easypassword) - A password manager using a single lock pattern for various type passwords management.
 * [WilderPereira/lmgtfyGen](https://github.com/WilderPereira/lmgtfyGen) - Simple Android App to generate Let Me Google That For You urls.
 * [WilderPereira/ftwfy](https://github.com/WilderPereira/ftwfy) - The real life Command/Ctrl + F - Android App that uses the Mobile Vision API to allow you to search for any occurrence of a text in a digital document.